 • metadata: a dictionary which accepts zero (default) or more of the following keys.
 If Part is polyphon, a specific metadata can be assigned to a single voice by wrapping that metadata’s dictionary inside an outer dictionary with keys of type integer representing the voice number (starting from 0) and values being the metadata dictionary.
 If Part is polyphon and no voice assignment takes place, the metadata dictionary will be applied to all voices likewise.

 • "who" : a string.
 This should be a unique id and will be used in the ly file as the variable name holding the processed Part instance.
-If "who" is not specified, klarenz will generate a random id.
+If "who" is not specified, lento will generate a random id.

 • “what”: a dictionary which accepts the following two keys: